eurecom-s3/lemon/README.md

 ```

 This generates a `memory.dump` file in LiME format, containing all physical memory pages.
 Since running eBPF programs typically requires root privileges, LEMON must be executed as `root` or with an appropriate `sudo` configuration.
+Sometimes LEMON returns reading error on a 2MB block of pages: it is normal and due to KFENCE security infrastructure of the kernel.

 ## Build

-Precompiled static binaries are available in this repository (check the Github actions tab).
+Precompiled static binaries are available in this repository (check the Github actions tab) or in the release section.
 Analysts can also compile LEMON themselves, either dynamically or statically.
-The dynamic version requires the presence of `libbpf`, `libz`, `libelf`, and `libzstd` on the target machine, whereas the static version has no external dependencies.
+The dynamic version requires the presence of `libbpf`, `libz`, `libelf`, `libzstd` and `libcap` on the target machine, whereas the static version has no external dependencies.
 Note that the build machine **MUST** have the same CPU architecture as the target.

 ### Dependencies